iszczesniak/cpp/categories/index.md

 ### A temporary as a function argument

-An expression with a temporary can be an argument of a function call, in which case that argument is an rvalue.
+An expression with a temporary can be an argument of a function call, in which case that expression is an rvalue.
 If a function takes an argument by reference (i.e., the parameter of the function is of a const reference type), the expression with that parameter name is an lvalue even though the reference is bound to an rvalue.